Itvisors/mendix-Drawer/README.md

 ## Drawer
-A panel that pops on top of a side of the screen, based on https://material-ui.com/components/drawers/.
+A panel that pops over a side of the screen, based on https://material-ui.com/components/drawers/.
 Can be used to e.g. edit content of the context object or place extra information.
-Note that no data views, listviews or template grids can be used.
+Note that no data views, listviews or template grids can be used within the content.

 ## Features
 - Show a drawer on a side of the screen (top, bottom, left or right)